 This assessment has been undertaken to establish the external noise levels from proposed fixed plant installed at the development.
 The assessment compares the worst-case levels associated with the fixed plant with the existing measured average background noise level L{A90} at the closest sensitive receptors.
-In accordance with BS4142:2014 section 9.2, a +5 dB correction has been applied to create the 'Rating Level' at the receptor to account for any perceptible intermittency and just perceptible tonal element within the plant operations.
+In accordance with BS4142 section 9.2, a +3 dB correction has been applied to create the 'Rating Level' at the receptor to account for any perceptible intermittency within the plant operations.

 The results of the assessment are presented within Table 5.1, with noise levels presented illustratively within Figure 5.1.
-Receptor R07 is a multistorey hotel, therefore the worst effected story has been reported.